Last Updated: October 27, 2025

 Other Endeavors

 On top of her own music, Allen has collaborated with a number of artists on a variety of songs.
 In 2004, she sang the vocals on the single "Oh My God," Mark Ronson's cover of the Kaiser Chiefs song.
 She also lent background vocals to a couple of songs from the Kaiser Chiefs' third album in 2008.
-Later, in 2010, Allen was featured on the UK top-five single "Just Be Good to Green," by Professor Green.
+Later, in 2010, Lily was featured on the UK top-five single "Just Be Good to Green" by Professor Green.
 Other credits include Pink's "True Love" and Giggs' "Trigger Bang."

 Beyond music, Allen briefly hosted her own television talk show, called "Lily Allen and Friends."
 Guests on the program included Mark Ronson, Louis Walsh, James Corden, and Roisin Murphy.
-On the literary side of things, Allen published a memoir entitled "My Thoughts Exactly" in 2018.
+On the literary side of things, Lily published a memoir entitled "My Thoughts Exactly" in 2018.
 In 2019, she portrayed Elizabeth Taylor in the coming-of-age comedy film "How to Build a Girl."
 Among her additional ventures, Allen partnered with the sex tech company Womanizer to create her own sex toy.
 On stage, she played the lead role of Jenny in the West End play "2:22 A Ghost Story," which debuted in 2021.

 Controversies

 Allen's outspokenness and turbulent lifestyle have made her the subject of much controversy over the years.
 In 2007, she was arrested for allegedly assaulting a photographer in London.
 The next year, photos of her inebriated and topless at the Cannes Film Festival made the press rounds.
-She again appeared intoxicated at the 2008 Glamour Awards, where she had a profane on-stage encounter with Elton John.
+She again appeared intoxicated at the 2008 "Glamour" Awards, where she had a profane on-stage encounter with Elton John.
 Additionally, Allen has been known to make denigratory remarks about other musicians, including Amy Winehouse, Katy Perry, Kylie Minogue, and Nicola Roberts.

 Personal Life